 During the bid evaluation and selection process, should the 2021 NAHC Bid Selection Committee have questions regarding details of a bid and follow-up is required, representatives of the Host Society might be required to communicate with ASC representatives via e-mail, teleconference or in person.

 Should the 2021 ASC NAHC Bid Selection Committee determine that it is necessary to conduct site visitations, it shall be the responsibility of the bidding communities to arrange and pay for all travel costs for two (2) representatives of the NAHC Bid Selection Committee, which includes flight, hotel and per diem, to conduct an on-site assessment.
 The site visit shall consist of the following:

 ✓ Tour of amenities (i.e. Hotels, Restaurants, etc)

 If, upon review by the September 30th progress report, the ASC NAHC Bid Selection Committee concludes that significant progress has not been made within the set Host Society timeline, then the ASC maintains the authority to transfer the right to host the NAHC to the designated alternative Host site.

 STEP 4: Announcement of 2021 NAHC Host Site

-The formal announcement of the host site for the 2021 NAHC will be made through a media release June 3, 2019
+The formal announcement of the host site for the 2021 NAHC will be made through a press release at the conclusion of the 2019 NAHC.

 For further information on the ASC Host Bid Procedures and Guidelines for the 2021 National Aboriginal Hockey Championships, please contact: